akretion/yousign-connector/yousign_connector/README.rst

 This module connects Odoo and `Yousign <https://yousign.com/>`_ via the `Yousign API <http://developer.yousign.fr/>`_.
 It allows to easily create a signature request from any Odoo object (quotation, contract, ...).
 You can define signature templates (like email templates) to make it easier to create signature requests.

-The development of this connector has been sponsored by `Akuit <https://www.akuit.com/>`_.
+The development of this connector has been sponsored by `Akuit <https://www.akuit.com/>`_, a French umbrella company located in Paris.

 Installation
 ============